brucecui97/habitat_interface/README.md

 3. Install ROS' laser scan matcher package by running `sudo apt-get install ros-kinetic-laser-scan-matcher`
 4. [Anaconda envitheronment with python>=3.6 is needed for this step] Install habitat-api with instructions here  https://github.com/brucecui97/habitat-api, but DO NOT install habitat-sim using the links given in this repo.
 Instead, install habitat-sim by following this link https://github.com/brucecui97/habitat-sim/tree/lci2019s
 5. Resolve errors you encounter when installing habitat-api or sim by seeing their respective issues page first.
 When installing habitat-sim, I recommend following the instructions under "Developer installation and getting started" section
-6. Cut and paste the habitat_ros folder in this repo into habitat-api's root directory, and cut and paste the pointnav_rgbd.yaml file into the /habitat-api/configs/tasks folder (replacing the original pointnav_rgbd.yaml file)

 The following steps ensure you can run Anaconda along side ROS (we need Anaconda because Habitat requires python>=3.6 while ROS requires python2)

-7. In the Anaconda environment you used to install habitat-api and habitat-sim, run `pip install rospkg` so the file habitat-api/habitat_ros/hab_ros_plant.py can be ran from your Python3.6 Anaconda environment
+6. In the Anaconda environment you used to install habitat-api and habitat-sim, run `pip install rospkg` so the file habitat-api/habitat_ros/hab_ros_plant.py can be ran from your Python3.6 Anaconda environment
-8. If your setup.bash files related to ROS is automatically being sourced by ~/.bashrc, remove that so you won't run into errors because of ROS adding "/opt/ros/kinetic/lib/python2.7/dist-packages" to your python path. (e.g. If you don't you would get the following error when importing cv2 in a Python3.6 Anaconda environment: "/opt/ros/kinetic/lib/python2.7/dist-packages/cv2.so: undefined symbol: PyCObject_Type". (more details about this issue can be found here: https://stackoverflow.com/questions/43019951/after-install-ros-kinetic-cannot-import-opencv)
+7. If your setup.bash files related to ROS is automatically being sourced by ~/.bashrc, remove that so you won't run into errors because of ROS adding "/opt/ros/kinetic/lib/python2.7/dist-packages" to your python path. (e.g. If you don't you would get the following error when importing cv2 in a Python3.6 Anaconda environment: "/opt/ros/kinetic/lib/python2.7/dist-packages/cv2.so: undefined symbol: PyCObject_Type". (more details about this issue can be found here: https://stackoverflow.com/questions/43019951/after-install-ros-kinetic-cannot-import-opencv)
-9.  [optional] Add an alias to the sourcing commands of your ROS setup.bash files
+8.  [optional] Add an alias to the sourcing commands of your ROS setup.bash files

 The following picture shows how I modified my ~/.bashrc file to complete steps 8 and 9